Easter is approaching fast isn’t it?

 - 1/2 cup pure maple syrup

 - 1 teaspoon salt

 - 2 teaspoons coconut oil

 Preheat oven to 350 degrees F (190 C) and line a few cookie sheets with parchment or silicone mats.
-Cream coconut oil and sugar in a large bowl, then scrape sides and beat in honey, arrowroot, vanilla, baking powder, and salt.
+Cream coconut oil and sugar in a large bowl, then scrape sides and beat in maple syrup, arrowroot, vanilla, baking powder, and salt.
 Add oat flour a cup at a time and beat until dough is well mixed.

 Divide dough into halves and roll out each portion, one at time, on a lightly floured surface in a layer about 1/4 inch thick.
 Use cookie cutters to cut desired shapes or just a sharp knife to cut squares.
 Place cookies side by side (no need for much spacing because these don't spread very much) and bake for 7 to 9 minutes until edges are lightly golden.
 Remove and cool completely before frosting.